WKU Student Publications Policy Manual

 Use of racial, ethnic or other group identifiers

 Identification of a person as a member of any population group should be limited to those cases when that membership is essential for the reader’s complete understanding of the story; even then, it should be done with great care so as not to perpetuate negative group stereotyping.
 When identifiers are used, it is important that the correct one be used.
 Some examples of identifiers: Hispanic, Jew, lesbian, person with AIDS, physically challenged, hearing impaired.
-According to the AP Stylebook, the preferred term is black.
+According to the AP Stylebook, the preferred term is Black, capitalized after a 2020 update to the Stylebook.
+Under that update, white (not capitalized) is the term for caucasian.
 Use African-American only in quotations or the names of organizations or if individuals describe themselves so.